shvkhzod/portfolio2/src/lib/books/books.md

 Subtitle: Interesting and a bit sad story by Chuck Palahniuk
 Rating: 6.5/10
 ### Contagious
-Category: Non-Fiction
+Category: Non-fiction
 Subtitle: Very good and practical book about virality
 Rating: 7/10
 ### Benjamin Franklin
-Category: Non-Fiction
+Category: Non-fiction
 Subtitle: It was interesting to learn about the life of Benjamin Franklin.
 How he helped shape the modern United States by bringing together all the people
 Rating: 7/10

 ### The Man's Search For Meaning
-Category: Non-Fiction
+Category: Non-fiction
 Subtitle: A book written by a person who survived the World War II concentration camp.
 How he managed to stay alive in the moments that many wished to be dead.
 A book that makes you feel grateful for your life
 Rating: 6.5/10